 Chances are if you’re visiting Sydney, you’re going to end up in Circular Quay.
-It’s the access point to the Opera House, the place where you get on the iconic Manly Ferry, it’s home to bars, restaurants and buskers with didgeridoos, but there are also some less well known, more quirky and just plain fun things to do in Circular Quay.
+It’s the access point to the Opera House, the place where you get on the iconic Manly Ferry, it’s home to bars, restaurants and buskers with didgeridoos, but alongside enjoying all these things, there are also some less well known, more quirky and just plain fun things to do in Circular Quay.

-Here’s our favourites – including a seal that lives behind the Opera House, a pond of incredible eels, a Beyonce-themed cocktail bar and a tiny bird treasure hunt by artist Tracey Emin..
+Here’s our favourites – including a seal that lives behind the Opera House, Sydney’s most unusual sandwich, a Beyonce-themed cocktail bar and a tiny bird treasure hunt by artist Tracey Emin..

 Before we start the list though, there’s a tiny bit of housekeeping – for the sake of this post we’re talking about things you’ll find on the right-hand side of Circular Quay if you’re looking out to sea (so the Opera House side) and within roughly a ten-minute walk of the ferry wharves in any direction.

 At the end of the post, you’ll also find a map with stars marking the location of all the quirky things to do in Circular Quay I’ve suggested.
 Click on it and it’ll take you to a larger version you can use to plan your time.